THANK YOU FOR COMING OUT TO

 We appreciate your support of art and artists in the Gorge!

-If you were unable to visit every artist that you wanted to meet, you can always contact them to schedule a personal studio visit!
+If you were unable to visit every artist that you wanted to meet, you can always contact them to schedule a personal studio visit - check out their artist page for contact details!

 Plan Your Weekend